-Figure 3.
-Structure of this paper
+Structure of this Background paper

-The section that follows briefly discusses relevant conceptual and methodological approaches that inform our engagement with links between migration management, development and integration (Conceptual and methodological approaches).
-The core parts of the Background Paper are the sections Empirical links: what do we know?, Reviewing links as seen in policy and Which temporal view?
-In Empirical links: what do we know? we review existing research and set out to clarify the links between migration management, development and integration.
-In Reviewing links as seen in policy we turn to current European policy and present insights from a review of four policy instruments, namely: 1) the Asylum, Migration and Integration Fund; 2) the Asylum and Migration Pact; 3) the Mobility Partnership Facility; and 4) the Action Plan for Integration and Inclusion.
+Thenextsection discusses relevant conceptual and methodological approaches that inform our engagement with inks between migration management, development and integration (Conceptual and methodological approaches).
+The core parts of the Empirical links; what do we know?, Reviewing links as seen in policy and Which temporal view?

+- In Empirical links: what do we know? we review existing research and set out to clarify the links between migration management, development and integration. - In Reviewing links as seen in policy we turn to current European policy and present insights from a review of four policy instruments, namely: 1) the Asylum, Migration and Integration Fund (AMIF); 2) the Asylum and Migration Pact; 3) the Mobility Partnership Facility (MPF); and 4) the Action Plan for Integration and Inclusion.
 Next, we explore how the links between migration management, development and integration are reflected (or not) in policy.
-The latter section addresses the question of 'Which temporal view?'.
-This section is a result of our work with the two parallel pillars of this study (i.e., the discussion presented in the previous two sections).
-Having conducted our review of empirical links and how these are (not) reflected in the four selected policy instruments, we found it striking how the critical question of which temporal frame is applied was largely missing from the literature and relevant studies.